DivineOmega/uxdm-excel/README.md

-# uxdm-excel
+# :twisted_rightwards_arrows: UXDM Excel

-:twisted_rightwards_arrows: Microsoft Excel source and destination for the UXDM data migrator
+This package provides Microsoft Excel source and destination objects for the UXDM data migrator.